FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `PLAC` (Place) `g7:PLAC`

-The principal place in which the superstructure's subject occurred, represented as a [List] of jurisdictional entities in a sequence from the lowest to the highest jurisdiction.
+The principal place in which the superstructure's subject occurred, represented as a [List] of jurisdictional entities in a sequence from the lowest to the highest jurisdiction, where each jurisdiction is a unit in a political, ecclesiastical, or geographical hierarchy.
 As with other lists, the jurisdictions are separated by commas.
 Any jurisdiction's name that is missing is still accounted for by an empty string in the list.